Skip to content

 • You need an account at secure.verifypdf.com.

-• Each file must be an original PDF, ideally downloaded directly from the bank, employer, portal or issuer.
+• Each file is either an original PDF (for financial and official documents), ideally downloaded directly from the bank, employer, portal or issuer, or an image (JPG, PNG, HEIC/HEIF) for an identity document.

 • You need at least one document left in your allowance.
 If you have no plan, your allowance is zero and you cannot upload.